gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 [](https://github.com/gradio-app/gradio/assets/1778297/7b10d6db-6476-4e2e-bebd-ecda802c3b8f)

 To use the endpoint, you should use either the [Gradio Python Client](/guides/getting-started-with-the-python-client) or the [Gradio JS client](/guides/getting-started-with-the-js-client).
+Or, you can deploy your Chat Interface to other platforms, such as [Discord](/guides/chatbots/creating-a-discord-bot-from-a-gradio-app).

 ## What's Next?